daledavies/jump/README.md

 ### Without Docker

-Clone the repo and copy everything within the `jumpapp` directory to your server, edit `config.php` accordingly.
+Clone this git repo and copy everything within the `jumpapp` directory to your server, edit `config.php` accordingly.

 Then from within the web root directory on your server, install dependencies via composer...